webfactory/create-aws-codedeploy-deployment/README.md

 ### Input

 * `application`: The name of the CodeDeploy Application to work with.
 Defaults to the "short" repo name.
+* `skip-sequence-check`: When set to `true`, do not attempt to make sure deployments happen in order.
+Use this when the workflow count has been reset or changed to a lower value; possible cause is renaming the workflow file.

 ### Outputs